What is the World Bank?

 -Assist in the reconstruction and development of territories of members by facilitating the investment of capital for productive purposes, including the restoration of economies destroyed or disrupted by war, the reconversion of productive facilities to peacetime needs, and the encouragement of the development of productive facilities and resources in less developed countries.

--Promote the long-range balanced growth of international trade and the maintenance of equilibrium in balances of payments by encouraging international investment to develop the productive resources of members, thereby assisting in raising productivity, the standard of living, and conditions of labor in their territories.
+-Promote the long-range balanced growth of international trade and the maintenance of equilibrium in balances of payments by encouraging international investment to develop the productive resources of members, thereby assisting in raising productivity, the standard of living, and labor conditions in their territories.

--Arrange the loans made or guaranteed by it with international loans through other channels so that the more useful and urgent projects, large and small alike, will be dealt with first.
+-Arrange the loans made or guaranteed by it with international loans through other channels so that the more practical and urgent projects, large and small alike, will be dealt with first.

 -Conduct its operations with due regard to the effect of international investment on business conditions in the territories of members and, in the immediate post-war years, to assist in bringing about a smooth transition from a wartime to a peacetime economy.